re-innovation/TTGO_EPaper/README.md

 In the example code this returns a counts per minute value from the radiation sensor.
 This is displayed, along with the coverted micro-Sv value (which is just multiplied by 0.0057).
 This value also is used to choose the icon to display.
 I have set three different icons: Low, Medium and High.
 These were drawn in inkscape and then converted to a 1-bit jpg and then converted to the data file required.
 Please see my blog post about how I did this, if you are interested (https://www.re-innovation.co.uk/blog/2020/ttgo-e-paper-display/).

+This example code can either be set to wake with a touch press or on a timer.
+I'm using a timer to check every 2 hours...

 ### Quotation Unit example